 Speaking of Ferrante I finally started the fourth one last night, after being too cranky to read for a week and a half

-― I have measured out my life in coffee shop loyalty cards (silby), Friday, 14 December 2018 16:44 (two months ago) Permalink
+― I have measured out my life in coffee shop loyalty cards (silby), Friday, 14 December 2018 16:44 (four months ago) Permalink

 Terry Eagleton, RADICAL SACRIFICE - still